History of the JEP Cooperative

 The Savings and Credit Cooperative, "Juventud Ecuatoriana Progresista" Ltda., (JEP), is an entity dedicated to social finance.
 It was created by the Ministerial Agreement N° 3310, on December 31, 1971.
 It was qualified by the Superintendency of Banks and Insurance with SBS Resolution -2003-0596, on August 12, 2003.

 It was created in the Sayausí parish of the Cuenca Canton, Azuay province of the Republic of Ecuador, with the initiative of 29 young people, making inroads in a sustained credit support to the population segments that do not have access to traditional banking credit.
 This aspect has stimulated the acceptance and trust of the people.

-Currently, it has one million owners and ranks first in the ranking of Ecuadorian cooperatives and fourth in the ranking of Latin America and the Caribbean.
+Currently, it has one million owners and ranks first in the ranking of Ecuadorian cooperatives and third in the ranking of Latin America and the Caribbean.
 Its risk rating is "AA -" awarded by the rating agency of risks Class International Rating SA.

 - On December 31, 1971, the Cooperative obtained its legal status.

 - From August 10, 2003, the Superintendency of Banks and Insurance controls the Cooperative.

 - From 2007, JEP is the largest Cooperative in Ecuador.